Mirror Mirror On The Wall, Which Is The Fairest Diet Of Them All?

 Importantly, insulin not only drives fat storage but also blocks fat burning.
 That is why eating fast carbs makes it so easy to gain weight but also so hard to lose it.
 The excess insulin that hangs around after overshoots makes it almost impossible to mobilize stored fat for energy.

-A diet like the SAD/WD, rich in fast carbs, spikes blood sugar several times per day, leading to chronically elevated levels of insulin making it almost impossible to lose weight.
-And, in addition to storing and protecting our fat, insulin also induces blood vessels to constrict which can raise our blood pressure.
 Too much insulin drives our blood sugar too low, causing extreme hunger, irritability, fatigue, light-headedness, and uncontrollable cravings for more fast carbs, making it nearly impossible to fast.
 At the same time, it protects stored fat from being burned for energy, blunting our attempts to lose weight.
-Perhaps worst of all, prolonged exposure to insulin from repeated overshoots caused by a diet like the SAD/WD which is rich in fast carbs makes our body tissues grow less sensitive to its blood-sugar-lowering action over time.
-Just as a fisherman can become impervious to the smell of fish, so can our body tissues become inured to the effect of insulin with prolonged exposure.
-This is known as insulin resistance.
+Perhaps worst of all, prolonged exposure to insulin from repeated overshoots caused by a diet like the SAD/WD which is rich in fast carbs makes our body tissues grow less sensitive to its blood-sugar-lowering action over time, forcing the insulin-producing beta cells of the pancreas to work harder to pump out even more insulin, thereby creating a vicious circle that can lead to beta cell fatigue and insulin resistance, setting the stage for diabetes.

-Metabolic syndrome includes high blood pressure, high blood sugar, excess body fat around the waist, and abnormal cholesterol levels.
-It increases our risk of heart attacks and strokes.
-But aside from a large waist circumference, most of the problems associated with metabolic syndrome have no symptoms.
-Many people have metabolic syndrome without even knowing it and are stunned to learn that they are prediabetic, hypertensive, or have dysregulated blood sugar and/or blood lipids after they’ve had blood work done during an annual check-up.
-High blood pressure, high blood sugar, obesity, dyslipidemia, CVD, and diabetes–for decades we observed that these comorbidities often aggregated together.
-Now we understand how a diet rich in fast carbs can drive these problems by triggering the overproduction of insulin.
-And that’s not even the whole story.
-Spiking blood sugar with fast carbs also triggers a cascade of inflammatory changes that lead to arterial wall injuries and the accumulation of advanced glycation end products, also known as plaques.
+Metabolic syndrome (MSy) includes high blood pressure, high blood sugar, excess body fat around the waist and deep in the abdomen, and abnormal cholesterol levels.
+MSy increases the risk of heart attacks and strokes.
+But aside from a large waist circumference, most of the problems associated with metabolic syndrome have no signs or symptoms.
+Many people have metabolic syndrome without even knowing it and are stunned to learn that they are pre-diabetic, hypertensive, or have dysregulated blood sugar and/or blood lipids after having routine blood work at an annual check-up.

 High-GL ≥ 20